Best Dairy to Avoid Digestive Stress or Lactose Intolerance

 The Role of Casein Proteins in Dairy

 Did you know dairy products contain two distinct types of casein proteins, A1 and A2?
-They're not identical twins but more like fraternal ones with unique effects on our bodies.
+Each kind can have unique effects on our bodies.
 While both are important, they play different roles.

 The Link Between A1 Casein and Type 1 Diabetes

-A bit sinister by nature, the A1 version is known to increase inflammation.
-Early exposure to A1 casein may be connected to the emergence of type 1 diabetes in a potentially significant way.
-Why so?
-It has an unusual knack for attaching itself to beta cells involved in this form of diabetes.
+A1 version of casein is known to increase inflammation.
+Early exposure to A1 casein may be connected to the emergence of type 1 diabetes in a potentially significant way, because it has been shown to attach itself to beta cells involved in this form of diabetes.

 Discovering the Benefits of A2 Casein

-The perks of consuming dairy with A2 casein are many, especially for those wrestling with digestive woes.
-But why is that?
+There are many perks to consuming dairy with A2 casein, especially for those wrestling with digestive troubles.

 Goat Cheese - An Excellent Source of A2 Casein